pantheon-systems/documentation/source/content/guides/account-mgmt/billing/03-periods.md

 reviewed: "2022-09-19"
 ---

 Pantheon offers both Monthly and Annual Billing.
 Moving to Annual Billing can result in significant savings.
 Performance plans receive savings equivalent to at least one month of free service.
 On a basic plan, the savings are equivalent to two months of free service.
-See [Pricing](/guides/account-mgmt/plans/pricing) for pricing and savings details.
+Refer to [Pricing](/guides/account-mgmt/plans/pricing) for information on costs and savings.

 Before changing your billing period from monthly to annual, or vice-versa, consider the following: